Navigation Home - AA-Fishing Lakes Fish

 Outlook: Good To Very Good

-Lake trout in Fort Peck Lake can be found in water as deep as 100 feet, or deeper.
-When they move up to the 40 to 60-foot range, they are more likely to be active.
+FALL.
+Lake trout are returning to relatively shallow water, as Fall weather cools the lake.
+They spawn in the Fall, and for a few weeks can typically be found 40 to 60 feet deep on points, flats and humps that have a rocky bottom.
+Lake trout feed on small fish, so lures imitating baitfish, sunfish, perch or small trout are good choices.
 Cloudy days, early mornings and early evenings are the best time to catch big lakers.
+Later in Fall they return to 60 to 100 feet deep, or deeper.
 Spoons, jigged vertically within the target depth can entice bites.
 Trolling with spoons, brightly-colored jerkbaits, and spinners with a variety of rigging methods to get these lures to run deep.
+For big lakers, use larger baits.

 Northern Pike